atomofiron/img2fbm/README.md

   -b, --background <background>
           Set background pixels visible

+          [default: invisible]

           Possible values:
           - invisible: Keep transparent, white, unset, zero
-          - left:      Make visible on the right side
+          - start:     Make visible on the left or top side
-          - right:     Make visible on the left side
+          - end:       Make visible on the right or bottom side
           - visible:   Make visible, black, set, unit

-          [default: invisible]

   -t, --threshold <percentage[:percentage]>
           Threshold value or range of pixel brightness as a percentage, such as 20:80, 40:, :60, 50:50 or 50

           [default: 20:80]

   -s, --speed <speed>